rfeinman/learning-to-learn/README.md

 # Learning the Shape Bias with Neural Networks

 In this project, we train a neural network on artificial toy data for the task of object recognition.
-Each sample has a specific shape, color and texture value.
+Each object sample has a specific shape, color and texture value.
 Objects with the same shape are of the same category.
 The data is designed to mimic the objects that were used to teach children the shape bias from [Smith et al. 2002](https://www.ncbi.nlm.nih.gov/pubmed/11892773).